dfkaye/where.js/README.md

 ### triple quote comments

-*__Thanks to [Jason Karns](https://github.com/jasonkarns)__, for this
-suggestion*, you can also use the triple-quote multi-line string supported by CoffeeScript, as in
+You can also use the triple-quote multi-line string supported by CoffeeScript.

     where ->
       """